 The hunger hypothesis undoubtedly carries the weight of legitimacy.
 Hungry humans suffer psychological distress and global initiatives fighting hunger are taking notice.

 During the height of the Rohingya Refugee Crisis in 2017, it was estimated that 500,000 refugees from Myanmar fled to Bangladesh.
-The refugees arrived in Bangladesh with heavy wind and rain and no promise of any aid resources; they had no shelter, water or food.
-An approximate 6 percent of refugee children under the age of 5 were severely malnourished.
-The situation might have been insurmountably dire if not for the organization, Action Against Hunger.
-The organization immediately scaled up its operations to assist the Rohingya refugees in Bangladesh.
+Approximately six percent of refugee children under the age of five were severely malnourished.
+In response, Action Against Hunger immediately scaled up its operations to assist the Rohingya refugees in Bangladesh.

 Action Against Hunger

-Action Against Hunger has a holistic approach to their outreach.
-For Action Against Hunger, mental health first aid during humanitarian crises is a vital element to its global fight against hunger, an element it considers unquestionably essential.
+Action Against Hunger has a holistic approach to its outreach.
+For Action Against Hunger, mental health first aid during humanitarian crises is a key component in its global fight against hunger.
 “Psychological first aid must always be closely linked with nutrition programs in large-scale emergencies,” says Action Against Hunger mental health director, Farhana Rahman Eshita.

 Action Against Hunger is novel in its consideration of how malnutrition and crisis-related stress impact mental health.
-They cite depression, anxiety and behavioral problems as key concerns.
+It cites depression, anxiety and behavioral problems as key concerns.
 Within the context of the hunger hypothesis and what psychological studies have unearthed about the implicit emotional strain of chronic hunger, Action Against Hunger’s devotion to mental health is extraordinary.

 – Rachel Kingsley